China, U.S. companies' great hope, now a drag

-NEW YORK (Reuters) - It’s official.
+NEW YORK, July 19 (Reuters) - It’s official.
 China’s slowdown is starting to hurt corporate America.

 As the world’s second-largest economy - and still growing - China is seen as a primary source of revenue growth by the largest U.S. companies.
 But a country that once boasted double-digit growth is now growing at a more modest 7.5 percent rate, its credit markets are overheated and fears of a housing bubble remain.

 The slowing has occurred as major U.S. names garner more revenue from Asia.
-Among 18 S&P companies with large exposure to China, 12 of them were underperforming the broader S&P 500 .INX index year-to-date, including Yum Brands Inc (YUM.N) and Intel (INTC.O), which noted the slower growth in China as a headwind.
+Among 18 S&P companies with large exposure to China, 12 of them were underperforming the broader S&P 500 index year-to-date, including Yum Brands Inc and Intel, which noted the slower growth in China as a headwind.

 “The China impact is becoming more and more significant because the (U.S.) companies’ exposure has grown so much over the years,” said Robbert van Batenburg, director of market strategy at Newedge in New York.